hllwrld7/Library_management/README.md

 # Library_management

 A library management system project for my OOP class.
+The UI is made with the help of Template Studio for WPF extension.

 Design and implement an object-oriented library management system.
 The basic assumptions are given below: